castle-engine/hydra-battles/README.md

 Author
 ======

-Design and programming:
+Design and programming: Michalis Kamburelis
-Michalis Kamburelis

-Created during a 48h gamejam.
+Created during a 48h gamejam on https://www.facebook.com/tsgcompo

 Using Castle Game Engine, http://castle-engine.sourceforge.net/

 Graphics: isometric graphics, using assets mostly from http://opengameart.org/ .
 See AUTHORS.txt file for links.
+See sources on https://github.com/michaliskambi/hydra-battles